-Volny holds a PhD in Sciences of Arts and Aesthetics from Paris 1 Panthéon-Sorbonne University, and an MFA in Open Media from Concordia University.
+Volny holds a PhD in Arts et sciences de l’art from Paris 1 Panthéon- Sorbonne, and an MFA Open Media from Concordia University.
 She founded Sound and Space Research, an art research platform.
 She is also a founding member of the Triangular Project collective, and of the research group Aural Soilscapes: Creating ecological consciousness to climate change.
-In 2013, Volny published the artist book Silence Starts at -425m, edited by the Haute École d’arts plastiques in Brunswick (DE).
+She has also been published in numerous academic journals, and was a speaker at the 2020 International Symposium on Electronic Art.
+In 2021, Volny will be a postdoctoral research fellow in Biology at l’Université de Montreal, and in Visual Arts at l’Université du Québec à Montreal.

 AISHIP: The New States of Being, group show, Centre d'Exposition de l'Université de Montréal (CEUM), Montreal